 At KJHC we select teams in years 3/4 and 5/6 grade considering things like friendship requests, carpooling accommodations and coach availability.
-Once players are in 5/6 premier or 7/8 divisions the club runs trials to determine our team selection decisions.
+Once players are in 7/8 divisions the club runs trials to determine our team selection decisions.
 The aim of our policy and procedures is to ensure that selection decisions are made fairly and consistently, taking into account player development, team viability and available resources.
 Every year the structure of the grades can change instigated by Wellington Hockey as the tournament director.

 The most important thing we are trying to achieve is to ensure all kids are playing in the most appropriate grade for their current development stage.
 Ideally we want kids to have a wee bit of stretch so they are challenged while still being able to apply skills with competence to maintain their confidence in their skills and the sport.

 We now have a few years of trials data, and the longitudinal data is both very interesting and informative for our committee.
 Year-to-year data shows evidence that kids will develop best when they are in a relatively comfy grade for them.
 We seek to make the trials selection process as robust and transparent as possible.

 As the club chooses to run trials for our older players, it is important to emphasize that players are scored on how they perform on the trial day.
 Our own testing protocols show the data accuracy is very high but may well result in different selections if we were assessing players over an extended period of weeks.